 The following are the essential materials that you should include in your portfolio.

-Professional photos: Images allow anyone reviewing your portfolio to see you from different angles.
+Images allow anyone reviewing your portfolio to see you from different angles.
 Find a good photographer who has experience working with actors.

 - Headshots: A headshot is a close-up photo of your head and shoulders, focusing on your facial features and expressions.